Thurgood Marshall College: Naming controversy

 At its inception, students pushed for the new college to be named "Lumumba-Zapata College" in honor of the legendary twentieth century revolutionaries Patrice Lumumba and Emiliano Zapata.
 Unable to get approval for this name from UC Administration, the college was renamed Third College.
 This name did also inspire the idea that the student body would be one-third white students, one-third black students, and one-third definable minority students.
 Third College took up much of the activism that the campus was lacking, and the naming controversy was a catalyst for this movement.
 However, UCSD failed to attract enough black students for this plan to reach fruition and the UC Regents would not allow large scale deviation from the University of California's admission guidelines.

 In the early 1990s, an attempt was made to name the college after Martin Luther King Jr., but failed when UCSD students objected to naming the college after someone who was charged with plagiarizing his doctoral dissertation.
 More to the point, King's family announced that they would rather see a full-fledged King College built in the South, and preferably in Atlanta.

 In 1993 UCSD's Third College finally received its official name in honor of the famous lawyer and Supreme Court Justice Thurgood Marshall.
 Before becoming the first African American Supreme Court Justice, Marshall argued the 1954 landmark civil rights case Brown v.
 Board of Education.
 Justice Marshall was widely known and recognized for his historic contributions to American life and dedication to breaking down barriers to education, civil rights, freedom of speech, women's rights, and the right to privacy.

-Today Thurgood Marshall College continues to honor the legacy of its namesake by promoting a curriculum and environment that empowers students to become both scholars and citizens.
+The name change to Marshall was met with protest from Third College students, who overtime had become attached to Third as a representation of their values and community.
+They argued that a changing of the name would result in a loss and erasure of this history.